 }

-The command is executed correctly, and the output in the application proves that the record is deleted.
+The command is executed correctly, and the output in the application confirms that the record has been deleted.

 Conclusion